dentonkev/discord-bot/README.md

-# DJet-Bot
+# DJet Bot

-Discord music bot named DJet-Bot that allows users to play music in voice channels of servers.
+Discord music bot named DJet that allows users to play music in voice channels of servers.
 It is built by using the [discord.js](https://discord.js.org/#/) and [discord-player](https://discord-player.js.org) libraries.

 # Features